Kterpis/Putnam_Lab_Notebook/_posts/2022-03-02-20220302-mtORF-PCR-and-etOH-precipitation-of-POC-samples.md

 |253 | 169.4|

 ### Sequencing
-  - had to dilue the DNA 1:10 so it would be the in correct concentratio to set it the samples up for sequencing.
+  - had to diltue the DNA 1:10 so it would be the in correct concentration to set it the samples up for sequencing.
 I did not re-nanodrop the samples after diluting
-  - Intially just sequenced in one direction to make sure I was getting the correct target
+  - Initially just sequenced in one direction, in this case the forward, to make sure I was getting the correct target